TheCedarPrince/InteroperableJuliaBinaries/README.md

 # Comments

-- Please see a greater discussion here:
+- Please see a greater discussion here: https://discourse.julialang.org/t/pushing-the-limits-of-small-binary-creation/120989 for more details on juliac

 - Special thanks to @terasakisatoshi for their thoughts on juliac as well as their nice test repo and guide as well found here: https://github.com/terasakisatoshi/libcalcpi_juliac (I adapted their tutorial to mine here)